red-dev-inc/zavax-oracle/README.md

-# ZavaX a Avalanche Custom Zcash Virtual Machine
+# ZavaX: A Zcash Oracle using an Avalanche Custom Virtual Machine

 ## Getting started